 Have a look at our electric tariffs and heating advice on how to use your electric heating efficiently.

 If you switch to another supplier, you’ll keep your current rates until you leave us, as long as your new supplier tells us within 20 working days of our price change date that they’ll be taking over your supply.
 This date is 1 October 2019 for customers on our Standard, Pay As You Go (prepayment) and Energy Assist tariffs.

 If you owe us any money, your switch might be held up until your account is settled.
 We’ll let you know if there’s a balance to pay, and if you clear it within 30 days, your switch can still go ahead and you can stay on your current rates until you leave us.

 I have a Pay As You Go meter – will I be affected by this?

-*If you have a fixed price tariff and pay by Direct Debit or standing order, you’ll get a discount of £40 a year for each fuel, when compared to another way of paying.
+*If you have a fixed price tariff and pay by Direct Debit or standing order, for most fixed tariffs you’ll get a discount of £40 a year for each fuel when compared to other ways of paying.
 The discount is applied to your standing charge on a pence per day basis, until your tariff ends.
-If you have capped prices on a standard variable tariff, your standing charge and unit rates will be reduced for paying by Direct Debit or standing order.
-Your discount will vary depending on how much energy you use, where you live and your meter type.
-Discounts do not apply to customers on an Energy Assist tariff or with a Pay As You Go meter.